Energy Engineering and Geoscience is a subfield within the doctoral programme in Science and Technology at UiS.

-The subfield has specialisations in reservoir engineering, drilling and well engineering, natural gas technology, and petroleum geology.
+The subfield has specialications in reservoir engineering, drilling and well engineering, natural gas technology, petroleum geology, and computational engineering.
 The doctoral programme is linked to the research within each of these specialisations.

-- GEO906 Geoscience Applications (10 credits)
+- GEO906 Geoscience Applications (10 credits/ECTS)

-- PET907 Colloidal Systems (10 credits)
+- PET907 Colloidal Systems (10 credits/ECTS)

 Students select one of these topics depending on their chosen specialisation.
 Study courses from other universities can also be selected as long as the course covers the learning outcomes for the programme.

 - GEO907 Project Course in Petroleum Geology (10 credits/ECTS)

 - PET928 Project Course in Drilling Technology (10 credits/ECTS)

 - PET929 Project Course in Natural Gas Technology (10 credits/ECTS)